Resources for Childcare Providers

 In the first few years of life, the human brain forms 700 new neural connections every second.
 That’s 42,000 each minute, or over 6 million each day!
 These are the connections that build brain architecture – the foundation upon which all later learning, behavior, and health depend.

-To learn more about how impactful this brain development is, please read this article from the Center on the Developing Child at Harvard University, 2013.
+To learn more about how impactful this brain development is, watch this video.

 Multiply the Positive